-Shadows I 206, made up of black and gold, is an original print that exemplifies the characteristics of the Shadows I portfolio.
-Andy Warhol said, “Someone asked me if I thought they were art and I said no… disco décor.”
-Playing on this idea, it seemed that Warhol felt as if this series was reminiscent of wallpaper more so than high art—perhaps appropriate for gracing the walls of a disco club like Studio 54.
+Of the Shadows portfolio, Warhol said, “Someone asked me if I thought they were art and I said no… disco décor.”
+Playing on this idea, it seems that Warhol felt as if this series was reminiscent of wallpaper more so than high art—perhaps appropriate for gracing the walls of a disco club like Studio 54.
 He exemplified this feeling later when he used the Shadows panels for the backdrop of a fashion shoot for Interview magazine.

-According to previous MOCA director Philippe Vergne, Warhol never saw all 102 panels of the Shadows suite together.
-He left no instructions on the order in which to hang them and since the pieces are not numbered, they can be hung at random.
+According to previous MOCA director Philippe Vergne, Warhol never saw all 102 pieces of Shadows together.
+He intentionally left no instructions on the order in which to hang them and the pieces are not numbered; they are meant to be hung at random.
 Perhaps leaving room for play, he allowed viewers to have a new experience each time the panels are installed.
 This idea evokes a new concept, which is not seen in any of Warhol’s other works, as most of his pieces, although organized into portfolios, are able to stand on their own.
 While Shadows I 206 may look gorgeous by itseld, it is only fully appreciated when presented in unison with its other colorful counterparts.